TVOkids Logo

 TVOKids LogoTVOkids Logo PNG

-The designers tried to make the TVOkids logo align with the target audience’s interests: schoolchildren and preschoolers.
+The designers sought to align the TVOkids logo with the target audience’s interests: schoolchildren and preschoolers.
 They painted the lettering in bright colors to give it a cartoonish look.

 TVOkids: Brand overview